jason-heiser/tps-angular-coding-challenge/README.md

 ## The Challenge
 ### Requirement A) “Multi-Field Filtration”
-Project Managers want to filter projects by all three fields in the table: `projectName`, `projectSize` and `projectManager`.
+Project Managers want to filter projects by all three fields in the table: `projectName`, `projectSize` and `projectManagerName`.

 ### Requirement B) “Ranked Results”
 Project managers are more interested in projects that belong to them.
 Although they do want to see projects belonging to others, their own projects should “float to the top” and come first in the filtration results.
 You do not need to alphabetize or sort the results by any other field.